 Inexpensive organizing is possible.
-You don't have to spend huge amounts of money on closet inserts, boxes, bins, shelving units, kitchen remodeling or a
+You don't have to spend huge amounts of money on closet inserts, boxes, bins, shelving units, kitchen remodeling or a bigger house.

 People do this.
 Spending hundreds, thousands, tens of thousands on a variety of ways to increase their storage space.